-The future of children's health coverage remains uncertain, although it promises to improve if the Patient Protection and Affordable Care Act is implemented as planned.
+The future of children's health coverage remains uncertain, although it promises to improve if the Patient Protection and Affordable Care Act (ACA) is implemented as planned.
 In 2014, as many as one million uninsured children may be eligible for Medi-Cal or private coverage through the California Health Benefits Exchange.

 The complete report, as well as all the charts found in the report, is available under Document Downloads.